chipsalliance/f4pga-examples/xc7/additional_examples/registers_example/README.rst

    openocd -f ${INSTALL_DIR}/${FPGA_FAM}/conda/envs/${FPGA_FAM}/share/openocd/scripts/board/digilent_arty.cfg -c "init; pld load 0 top.bit; exit"

 Once the bitstream has been downloaded to the board, you can load different registers by toggling different switches on and off.
-Switches 0-4 on the basys define the binary value to be written to the register speciefied by switches 4-6.
-Switches 4-6 also act as the first read address on the triple ported register file. switches 6-9 define the second read address.
+Switches 0-4 on the basys define the binary value to be written to the register speciefied by the wright address defined by switches 4-6.
+Switches 4-6 also act as the first read address on the triple ported register file.
+Switches 6-9 define the second read address.
 The center button on the board is the write enable signal.
-The value being read is displayed on the basys3's seven segment display in hex.
+The values being read are displayed on the basys3's seven segment display in hex with the value of Read out 1 displayed on the right most display and the value of read out 2 displayed on the left most.
-You can chose to display the first or second btnl and the values of reg 1 and 2 together, btnu-reg2+reg1, btnd-reg1-reg2.
-The value you chose will be output o the first segment of the basys board.
+You can also manipulate the outputs of the register file by toggling the up and down buttons on the board.
+The up button adds the first and second read address and the down button subtracts read address 1 from read address 2.

+ Note: fix problem with decimal points

 .. image:: ../images/registers.gif
    :align: center